 After leaving construction in 1995, she taught creative writing at the University of British Columbia, Simon Fraser University and for ten years at Malaspina University-College (now Vancouver Island University).
 The students in one of her creative non-fiction courses did such a fine job of interviewing local fishermen and women that their stories were published as The Fish Come In Dancing: Stories from the West-Coast Fishery, with Kate as editor.

 When she became interested in the challenges and pleasures of formal poetry (such as sonnets, ghazals and glosas), she began teaching metre and form to her students.
 The results were impressive but the difficulty of finding a text that included any Canadian material, led to her co-editing with Sandy Shreve the first Canadian book of form poetry, In Fine Form.
+A second, updated edition was published in 2016.
 In 2002, sudden hearing loss in one ear led her to Bach and to Glenn Gould, and to writing A Well-Mannered Storm: The Glenn Gould Poems.

 A second book of poems about her experiences in construction, Turning Left to the Ladies, was published by Palimpsest in June 2009.
 Kate’s prose memoir of her fifteen years in construction, Journeywoman: Swinging a Hammer in a Man’s World was published by Caitlin Press in 2012.
-She is now working on a second edition of In Fine Form with Sandy Shreve to be published in 2016 (also by Caitlin), and a book of essays.
+In 2020 she published a follow-up to Journeywoman called Hammer & Nail: Notes of a Journeywoman (Caitlin).
+This book of essays, stories and notes from her years in construction, is aimed at letting women (and men) new to the trades, know how to handle the construction culture.
+It also addresses the problem of the minuscule increase in the number of women in trades in Canada (from three to four percent over the past almost 45 years).
 A new and revised edition of her first book, Covering Rough Ground, now called Rough Ground Revisited, has been published by Caitlin Press.

 Kate has taught non-credit writing courses in writing workshops across Canada and her essays and poems have been widely anthologized and reprinted.
 In 2012, she was writer-in-residence at Mabel Dodge Luhan House in Taos, New Mexico and in the same year, was declared one of Vancouver’s Remarkable Women of the Arts by the Vancouver Board of Parks and Recreation.
 In November 2015 she was awarded the Vancouver Mayor’s Arts Award for the Literary Arts, for showing “leadership and support for Vancouver’s cultural community over the course of her career” and for “signficant contribution” to the Literary Arts in Vancouver.
+In 2016 she was awarded the Pandora’s Collective BC Writers Mentor Award.
 She continues to give talks and readings on issues of women entering the trades.